- How is pancreatic cancer treated?

 - Tiredness (fatigue) (from too few red blood cells)

 Most side effects go away once treatment is over.
-Anyone who has problems with side effects should talk with their doctor or nurse, as there are often ways to help.
+Talk with your doctor or nurse about side effects, as there are often ways to help.